tnyeanderson/heart-sms-web/README.md

 *You must have your backend development environment set up first.
 See [this guide](https://github.com/tnyeanderson/heart-sms-backend/blob/main/CONTRIBUTING.md)*

+To use the docker, development environment, see [Building docker container](#building-docker-container)

 Create a file at `public/config/web-config.js` and paste the following content:
 ```
 var heartConfig = {